stemey/baucis/README.md

  * PUT /api/vegetable/:id &mdash; create or update the addressed document
  * DEL /api/vegetable/:id &mdash; delete the addressed object

- * GET /api/vegetables/ &mdash; get all documents (in the future will accept query args to pass to the mongo server)
+ * GET /api/vegetables/ &mdash; get all documents
  * POST /api/vegetables/ &mdash; creates a new document and sends back its ID
  * PUT /api/vegetables/ &mdash; replace all documents with given new documents
- * DEL /api/vegetables/ &mdash; delete all documents (also will accept query args in future)
+ * DEL /api/vegetables/ &mdash; delete all documents

 Examples with jQuery: